 … at the top of the sidebar …

-… and also will be displayed on your “My Courses” page, as you can see in the image below.
+… and on your main Rise homepage, as you can see in the image below.

 Once you insert the photo, you will have a couple of additional options available to you.